 Downcasts carry the risk that the object is not of the correct class.
 If checked by the language, as language-defined downcasts typically are, an exception will occur in this case.

 Unchecked casts allow arbitrary breaches of safety and security.
-See [.
+See 6.11 Pointer Casting and Pointer Type Changes [HFC].

 Note that some languages also have implicit upcasts and downcasts as part of the language semantics.
 The same issues apply as for explicit casts.